-This Mexican Bloody Maria cocktail is made with tequila and lime juice for a fun twist on the classic Bloody Mary.
+This Bloody Maria cocktail recipe is made with tequila, lime juice, tomato juice, and spices for a fun twist on the classic Bloody Mary.

-Meet my new favorite brunch drink, the Mexican Bloody Maria!
+Meet my new favorite brunch drink, the Bloody Maria cocktail!

-It’s like a Bloody Mary in that it’s made with tomato juice, Worcestershire sauce, hot sauce and spices, but instead of using vodka, I used my personal favorite liquor – tequila!
+A Bloody Maria is like a Bloody Mary in that it’s made with tomato juice, Worcestershire sauce, hot sauce and spices, but instead of using vodka, it uses my personal favorite liquor – tequila!

 After making the base for this Bloody Maria over 4 times, I finally settled on the perfect mix of sauces and spices.